As an historical novelist, I spend many months researching each project.

 Academic research and publishing

-My articles and conference papers are on academia.edu.
+Many of my articles and conference papers are on academia.edu.

 My PhD project, undertaken at La Trobe University, was Tragédie.
 It comprised a novel based on the life of Mademoiselle de Maupin (published as Goddess) and a thesis around questions of narrative voice in historical fiction and my research into this remarkable woman.